manesqui/01-welcome/README.md

 ### Preliminaries/Setup
 * You will need to have a 'Terminal' set up on your computer.
 If you're running a Mac, it _is_ installed.
 Just search for 'Terminal.'
 If you have a Windows machine, you'll need to install cygwin.
 Since the Windows install is a bit more finnicky, you can find additional instructions [here](windows_install_instructions.md).
 * Get [Anaconda](https://www.continuum.io/downloads) fully set up on your computer.
 If you now run your Terminal and type `python`, you should get a new command prompt, where you can test it out (`1 + 1`, `<Enter>`) and quit (`quit()` or `ctrl+D`).
 Again -- Windows users please see the [additional instructions](windows_install_instructions.md).
 * Create a [student GitHub account](https://education.github.com/pack).
 You will use this account to push (submit) all of your work.
 You can then join this assignment, [here](https://classroom.github.com/classrooms/20690068-introduction-to-public-policy-30550-uc-harris).
 You'll get an email telling you that the import is complete.
-You can then go to whatever directory you want to work from, and issue ```git clone git@github.com:harris-ippp/hw-1-welcome-to-python-UserName.git```, to download the directory and get to work!
+You can then go to whatever directory you want to work from, and issue ```git clone git@github.com:harris-ippp/hw-1-welcome-to-python-UserName.git```, to download the directory.
+Now `cd` into the director and get to work!
    * Next Monday, we'll discuss `git`, why we're using it (spoiler: everyone does), and how to do all of this from the command line.
 * I encourage you to use [Atom](atom.io) as a text editor for your first assignment; it provides syntax highlighting that you will find useful.
 If you want, you can delete it when you're done.